 - Shop for insurers

-So, you get the best premiums for your used car, you need to search for reputed insurers that offer the best deals.
+So you can get the best premiums for your used car, you need to search for reputable insurers that offer the best deals.
 However, you can’t just choose those that offer the cheapest, as it may not cover what you need for your used car.
 How to find insurance companies with the right deals is to ask quotes and what they usually cover.
 Just verify if they can possibly include a coverage that you need.
-Also check if they are reputed and reliable.
-This will provide convenience if you need to renew the coverage or want a new provider.
+Also check if they are reputable and reliable.
+This will provide convenience if you need to renew the coverage or decide you may want a new provider.

 This is the possible reason why you’re paying more on your premiums.
-You a considered a high-risk driver.
-Even if you haven’t tried receiving tickets, it can still be a factor for some insurance companies.
-If you have met an accident before, check with insurance if it was your fault or not.
+You are considered a high-risk driver.
+Even if you haven’t received tickets, it can still be a factor for some insurance companies.
+If you have been involved in an accident previously, check with insurance if it was your fault or not.
 If it wasn’t your fault, insurance will not count it against you.
-If it was, then they will require a certain percentage that can affect your premium.
+If it was, then they will increase your costs/premiums by a certain percentage to cover your past accident history.

 - Know your location

 It’s a great factor that can affect the price of your premium.
 Insurers consider the statistics on areas where claims are considered high-risk.
 Claims can include accidents, vandalism and thefts.
-If you live in a metropolitan, premiums can be higher than those living in suburbs and surrounding areas.
-For a more affordable rate on premiums, you can move to the province.
+If you live in a metropolitan area, premiums can be higher than those living in suburbs and surrounding areas.
+For a more affordable rate on premiums, you could move to lower risk areas or suburbs.

 - Type of vehicle driven

-Depending on the type of car you own, insurance can either cost high or low.
+Depending on the type of car you own, insurance premiums can either cost high or low.
 If you own a sports car, this can have a higher premium than a family sedan.
 Imported cars have higher premiums due to the cost of parts and labor during repairs.
-Owning an expensive car will need to pay more premiums, as when it’s lost, insurance will pay the entire amount of the coverage.
+If you own an expensive car you will need to pay more premiums, as when it’s lost, insurance will pay the entire amount of the coverage.
 There are also models that are cheaper to repair during collision but may involve a higher risk for bodily injury.
-So, before you buy your next car, ensure you have done research and gathered information about the vehicle.
+So, before you buy your next car, ensure you have done your research and gathered information about the vehicle.

 - Your age can be a determining factor

-A driver aged below 25 will pay more on premiums as they are prone to accidents and tickets as featured in some statistics.
-However, if they are good in their academic records or have completed a driver training program, insurers can provide them discounts.
-Also, a driver aged 50 and above are eligible for discounts.
-But premiums can go higher if they reach 75 years or older.
+A driver aged below 25 will pay more on premiums as statistically they are prone to accidents and tickets.
+However, if they are good in their academic records or have completed a driver training program, insurers can provide discounts to reward them.
+Also, drivers aged 50 and above are eligible for discounts.
+But premiums can go higher when they reach 75 years or older.

 - The mileage of the vehicle

-If you’re vehicle has more mileage, then it has more exposure for accidents.
+If your vehicle has higher mileage, then it has more potential exposure for accidents.
 You can battle the issue by using commuting, biking or merely walking a short distance.
 If you have an average mileage, you can save on premiums.
 The wear and tear of your vehicle is minimized, as you spend less on fuel and help create a better environment.

 - Required safety features in place

-It’s important especially when you’re planning to get covered by insurance.
-Ensure your used car has airbags, daytime running light, anti-lock brakes and active resistant system.
-For added features, you can have anti-theft device and GPS tracking, where most insurance companies can give discounts.
+It is important especially when you’re planning to get covered by insurance.
+Ensure your used car has airbags, daytime running lights, anti-lock brakes and active resistant system.
+For added features, you can have anti-theft device and GPS tracking, where most insurance companies will give better discounts.
 This is the best way to get lower premiums as insurance knows you are well protected inside your car.